2.A.30 The Cation-Chloride Cotransporter (CCC) Family

 Each of the major types of CCC family members in mammals may differ in substrates transported.
 For example, of the four currently recognized KCl transporters, KCC1 and KCC4 both recognize KCl with similar affinities, but KCC1 exhibits anion selectivity: Cl- > SCN- = Br- > PO4-3 > I-, while KCl4 exhibits anion selectivity: Cl- > Br- > PO4-3 = I- > SCN-.
 Both are activated by cell swelling under hypotonic conditions (Mercado et al., 2000).
 These proteins may cotransport water (H2O) (Mollajew et al., 2010).

-CCCs share a conserved structural scaffold that consists of a transmembrane transport domain followed by a cytoplasmic regulatory domain.
 Warmuth et al. (2009) determined the x-ray structure of the C-terminal domain of a CCC from the archaeon Mehanosarcina acetivorans.
 It shows a novel fold of a regulatory domain, distantly related to universal stress proteins.
 The protein forms dimers in solution, consistent with the proposed dimeric organization of eukaryotic CCC transporters.

 Cation-chloride cotransporters (CCCs) mediate the coupled, electroneutral symport of cations with chloride across the plasma membrane and are vital for cell volume regulation, salt reabsorption in the kidney, and γ-aminobutyric acid (GABA)-mediated modulation in neurons.
 Liu et al. 2019 presented cryo-EM structures of human potassium-chloride cotransporter KCC1 in potassium chloride or sodium chloride at 2.9- to 3.5-Å resolution.
 KCC1 exists as a dimer, with both extracellular and transmembrane domains involved in dimerization.
-The structural and functional analyses, along with computational studies, reveal one potassium site and two chloride sites in KCC1, which are all required for the ion transport activity.
+The structural and functional analyses, along with computational studies, revealed one potassium site and two chloride sites in KCC1, which are all required for the ion transport activity.
 KCC1 adopts an inward-facing conformation, with the extracellular gate occluded.
 The KCC1 structures allowed the authors to model a potential ion transport mechanism in KCCs and provide a blueprint for drug design (Liu et al. 2019).

 The generalized transport reaction for CCC family symporters is: